hetu-script/hetu-script/packages/hetu_script/README.md

 ## Introduction

 Hetu is a lightweight script language purely written in Dart for embedding in Flutter apps.
-The main goal is to enable Flutter apps to have hotfix and scripting ability.
+Our goal is to enable Flutter app & game to have hotfix and scripting ability.

-We did not choose to use another existing language to achieve the goal.
-Because we want to keep it away from interference of other language's complex implementation and their irrelative-to-Flutter eco-system.
-This will keep this language simple and focus on what we actually need.
+## Feature

+- Modern programming language [syntax](https://hetu.dev/docs/en-US/syntax/) likes typescript/kotlin/swift, no need to learn.
+- Minimal library with full scripting language abilities: OOP, FP, module, errors, etc.
+- Runs all platforms that flutter supports, including web browsers and desktop.
+- Extremely easy to [communicate](https://hetu.dev/docs/en-US/binding/).
+Directly call Dart functions in script or call script functions in Dart.

 ## Quick start